 George T Loo, DrPH

 Dr. George Loo is an epidemiologist and an Assistant Professor in both the Departments of Emergency Medicine and Population Health Science and Policy.
-An experienced emergency manager, he supports the Mount Sinai Health System Emergency Management group as a subject matter expert.
-His research interests include leveraging healthcare data, emergency medicine/emergency medical systems (EMS) utilization, emergency preparedness/response and disaster mental health.
+An experienced emergency manager, he supports MSHS Emergency Management as a section chief and subject matter expert.
+His research interests focus on leveraging healthcare data, emergency medicine/EMS, trauma epidemiology, emergency preparedness/response and disaster mental health.